faradayio/tronprint/herokudocs.md

 Somewhere in your views, you can use the methods provided in [TronprintHelper](http://rubydoc.info/github/brighterplanet/tronprint/master/TronprintHelper) to display the site's total footprint, a link to the foot print calculation's methodology, and a CM1 badge.

+### Rails with ActiveRecord

+If you'd like to use your Rails app's existing ActiveRecord datastore for storing Tronprint statistics, simply add the following to a new file, config/initializers/tronprint.rb:

+    Tronprint.aggregator_options = { :adapter => :active_record }

+Before you get started with Tronprint on ActiveRecord and you're using a relational database, (e.g., mysql) then you need to create the table Tronprint will use for storage.
+The easiest way to do this is add to your Rakefile:

+    require 'tronprint/rake_tasks/active_record'

+Then, run `rake tronprint:moneta`.

 ## Sinatra Configuration

 In your app.rb, add: